 Striking convolutions lend the glass facade a distinctive appearance.
 This lively relief is created by nine types of pane, fitted so that each one is reflected twice, mirroring the Libeskind Building and the trees in the Museum Garden.
 In keeping with the wish expressed by the authorities responsible for the preservation of historical monuments for as high a transparency as possible, a highly-transparent white glass with an antiglare coating on the inside was selected.
 The result is a light-flooded space full of reflections; the lightness and transparency of the room reinforce the impression of a free-standing building in the courtyard.

 The Glass Courtyard will provide the museum with a space for events, year round, such as educational workshops, concerts, theatrical performances, and receptions for up to 500 people.
 Moreover, it will serve to extend the museum's entrance area and thereby improve the regulation of visitor flow.
 The new room is located just a few steps away from the main entrance and its existing infrastructure including cloakrooms, ticket counters, and the museum restaurant.
-The Jewish Museum Berlin has recorded high visitor numbers since it opened in 2001 – over four million people have visited to date – and therefore regularly encounters capacity limitations with its diverse cultural and educational programs.
+The Jewish Museum Berlin has recorded high visitor numbers since it opened in 2001 – over ten million people have visited to date – and therefore regularly encounters capacity limitations with its diverse cultural and educational programs.
 The Glass Courtyard thus provides a necessary, suitable, and architecturally appealing solution which will enable the vibrant development of the museum to continue.

 The Glass Courtyard may be rented.
 For details, please click here.